Instance-Dependent Near-Optimal Policy Identification in Linear MDPs via Online Experiment Design: Related Work

 In the setting of RL with function approximation, to our knowledge, only two existing works obtain guarantees that would be considered ``instance-dependent''. \cite{wagenmaker2021first} show a ``first-order'' regret bound of $\cO(\sqrt{d^3 H^3 \Vst_0 K})$, where $\Vst_0$ is the value of the \emph{optimal} policy on the particular MDP under consideration. \cite{he2020logarithmic} show that standard optimistic algorithms achieve regret guarantees of $\cO(\frac{d^3 H^5 \log K}{\Delta_{\min}})$ and $\cO(\frac{d^2 H^5 \log^3 K}{\Delta_{\min}})$ in the settings of linear MDPs and linear mixture MDPs, respectively, for $\Delta_{\min}$ the minimum value-function gap.
 While both these works do obtain instance-dependent results, the instance-dependence is rather coarse, depending on only a single parameter ($\Vst_0$ or $\Delta_{\min}$)---our goal will instead be to obtain more refined instance-dependent guarantees.

-\iftoggle{arxiv}{ \paragraph{Experiment Design in Sequential Environments.} Experiment design is a well-developed subfield of statistics, and a full survey is beyond the scope of this work (see \cite{pukelsheim2006optimal} for an overview).
+\nipscrnew{\paragraph{Experiment Design in Sequential Environments.} Experiment design is a well-developed subfield of statistics, and a full survey is beyond the scope of this work (see \cite{pukelsheim2006optimal} for an overview).
 We highlight several works on experiment design in sequential environments that are particularly relevant.
 First, the work of \cite{fiez2019sequential} achieves the instance-optimal rate for best-arm identification in linear bandits and relies on an adaptive experiment design-based.
-Their approach, as well as the related work of \cite{soare2014best}, provides inspiration for our algorithm---in some sense \algname can be seen as a generalization of the \textsc{Rage} algorithm to problems with horizon greater than 1.
-Second, the work of \cite{wagenmaker2021task} provides an experiment design-based algorithm in the setting of linear dynamical systems, and show that it hits the optimal instance-dependent rate for learning in such systems.
+The approach of \cite{fiez2019sequential}, as well as the related work of \cite{soare2014best}, provides inspiration for our algorithm---in some sense \algname can be seen as a generalization of the \textsc{Rage} algorithm to problems with horizon greater than 1. \finalrev{Concurrent to our work, the \textsc{Rage} algorithm was extended to the setting of contextual bandits in \cite{li2022instance}, achieving the instance-optimal rate.} Second, the work of \cite{wagenmaker2021task} provides an experiment design-based algorithm in the setting of linear dynamical systems, and show that it hits the optimal instance-dependent rate for learning in such systems.
 While their results are somewhat more general, they specialize to the problem of identifying a near-optimal controller for the LQR problem---thereby solving the PAC RL problem optimally in the special case of quadratic losses and linear dynamical systems.
 It is not clear, however, if their approach generalizes beyond linear dynamical systems.
 Finally, while the current work was in preparation, \cite{mutny2022active} proposed an approach to solving experiment design problems in MDPs.
 To our knowledge, this is the only existing work that directly considers the problem of experiment design in MDPs.
-However, they make the simplifying assumption that the transition dynamics are \emph{known}, which essentially reduces their problem to a computational one---in contrast, our approach handles the much more difficult setting of unknown dynamics, and shows that efficient experiment design is possible even in this more difficult setting.}{\awcomment{fix spacing}}
+However, they make the simplifying assumption that the transition dynamics are \emph{known}, which essentially reduces their problem to a computational one---in contrast, our approach handles the much more difficult setting of unknown dynamics, and shows that efficient experiment design is possible even in this more difficult setting. \finalrev{We remark as well that our online experiment design approach is somewhat related to several existing algorithms \citep{hazan2019provably,zahavy2021reward}.} }